 Look at your incisions each day.
-Drainage from your incisions should get better each day.
+At first, it is normal to have to have a small amount of clear drainage from your incisions.
+This should gradually slow down and then stop.
 In the next 6 to 8 weeks as they heal, it will be normal for the area around the incisions to be: